Winter/Spring 2021 Programs & Events

 Annual Hat Day Hike

-National Hat Day (January 15) is not just for keeping your noggin warm.
+More body heat is lost from your head than other parts of the body.
+National Hat Day (January 15) is not to just keep your noggin warm.
 It’s a chance to make a statement and to display your favorite headgear.
-In celebration, join us on the Sunday after for a nature hike.
-In addition to wearing your most amazing hat, wear warm clothes and good walking shoes.
+In celebration, style a hat and join us for a nature hike.
+This year, dress up your mask for added pizzazz.

-Each February, the National Audubon Society and Cornell Lab of Ornithology team up to coordinate the Great Backyard Bird Count.
-Join us as we walk the trails to document the many species of birds that shelter in the preserve.
-All recorded species will be submitted to the international count as part of the largest instantaneous snapshot of global bird populations.
-Wear good walking shoes, warm clothes, and bring a bird guide and binoculars if you have them.
+Each February, the National Audubon Society and Cornell Lab of Ornithology coordinate the Great Backyard Bird Count.
+Bring your binoculars as we document the many species of birds that prepare to shelter in the preserve at night.
+All recorded species will be submitted to the international count as part of the largest snapshot of global bird populations.

 Spring Migration Bird Hike